 I enjoy teaching Ordinary and Partial Differential Equation courses and Numerical Analysis (Scientific Computing) both in our undergraduate and MS programs.
 I also enjoy supervising student research.
-With students, I study applications and numerical methods for solving PDEs as well as questions in analysis.
+With students, I study applications and numerical methods for solving PDEs, questions in analysis, as well as machine learning in categorization.
 Recent masters students have considered problems in control and stabilization of PDEs as well as studying optimization methods.

 Below is a description of funding sources supporting my students in AY2016-17.